tidyverse/reprex/README.md

     -   `reprex(input = "my_reprex.R")` gets code from file
 -   Leading prompts are stripped from input source.
     -   `reprex(input = "> median(1:3)\n")` produces same output as `reprex(input = "median(1:3)\n")`
+-   Explore the `outfile` argument to control where results are left behind.
 -   Get clean, runnable code from wild-caught reprexes with
     -   `reprex_invert()` = the opposite of `reprex()`
     -   `reprex_clean()`, e.g. when you copy/paste from GitHub or StackOverflow